NorzOman/Fortify/README.md

 ## Further Information
-You can visit the `/docs` endpoint on the live server to get detailed information about the backend.
+You can visit the docs.pdf in the backend-api folder for a brifed working description